sunilkeyal/demo-spring-security/README.md

 This is Demo application for various POCs.
 The UI is hosted at http://localhost:8080

-# Rest Controller
+# Sales Controller
-- The application has the following REST Controller methods.
+- The application has the following methods in SalesController.
 There are service tests to validate the business methods.
     - getTotalPrice : This method takes a list of fruits and returns total cost without any offer
     - getTotalPriceWithAppleOffer : This method takes a list of fruits and returns total cost with buy one get one free apple offer
     - getTotalPriceWithOrangeOffer : This method takes a list of fruits and returns total cost with buy two get one free orange offer